 Our Dutch Glow Review

-The makers of Dutch Glow “Amish Wood Milk” make the bold assertion that they have discovered a “century-old Amish woodworker’s formula” but offer no proof whatsoever about this “discovery.”
-In fact, the website offers little information on the company which produces Dutch Glow.
-We view the claim that they somehow acquired an old Amish woodworker’s formula with great skepticism.
+The producers of Dutch Glow “Amish Wood Milk” make the bold assertion that they discovered a “century-old Amish woodworker’s formula” but offered no proof whatsoever about this “discovery.”
+In fact, the website offers little information on the company that produces Dutch Glow.
+We view the claim that they somehow acquired an old Amish woodworker’s formula with skepticism, and this claim feels more like a marketing tool than an absolute fact.

-After ordering Dutch Glow, we began receiving sales calls, including one which told us as a “courtesy” that we had been automatically enrolled (without asking our permission) in a special money-saving program, which would be renewed every month, which we could cancel within a month.
+After ordering Dutch Glow in early 2014, we began receiving sales calls, including one which told us as a “courtesy” that we had been automatically enrolled (without asking our permission) in a special money-saving program, which would be renewed every month, which we could cancel within a month.
 We had to have the sales rep remove this subscription that we did not want.

-Dutch Glow lists no ingredients on the label, so you really have no way of knowing what you are putting on your wood furniture.
+Dutch Glow lists no ingredients on the label, so there is no way of knowing what you are applying to your wood furniture.
 The instructions state that you need to shake the bottle before using, but this instruction does not appear on the bottle itself.

-In our tests of the product, we found that it performed about as good as cheap department store wood cleaner.
+In our tests of the product, we found that it performed about as well as inexpensive department store wood cleaners such as Pledge.
 We could not duplicate some of the demonstrations in the commercials, including the lack of waxy residue.

 The problems associated with Dutch Glow are two-fold.
-There is the questionable ordering process in which some consumers were confused and ordered more product than they wanted.
-This could be remedied by an order confirmation screen, which does not exist.
-The other complaint about Dutch Glow is that it simply doesn’t work as advertised.
-Several online reviewers have reported that cheap cleaners performed as well or better than Dutch Glow.
+First is the questionable ordering process in which some consumers have been confused and ordered more product than they wanted.
+This could easily be remedied by an order confirmation screen, which does not exist.
+This problem can also be avoided by simply purchasing Dutch Glow at a local store.
+The other complaint about Dutch Glow is that it simply doesn’t work as advertised, or at least no better than cheaper alternatives.
+Several online reviewers have reported that inexpensive wood cleaners performed as well or better than Dutch Glow.

 A minority of consumers have reported that Dutch Glow worked well for them.
 This could be affected by such factors as type of wood and technique of application.
 If you have had success with Dutch Glow, please tell us your experience below.